-The major assets of the balance sheet at December 31, 2015 are:
+The major assets of the balance sheet at December 31, 2016 are:

-- Cash and cash equivalents of 18.0 million euros, for about 23% of the total assets, including 8.2 million euros from capital increases in November and December 2015. - Intangible assets of 49.0 million euros, mainly the fair value of the intangible assets out of the acquisition of TiGenix SAU (26.5 million euros) and the intangible assets as a result of Coretherapix acquisition (18.1 million euros), for about 62% of the total assets. - Tangible assets of 0.5 million euros, mainly the leasehold improvements of the offices in Belgium and the incorporated assets from the acquisition of TiGenix SAU and Coretherapix, for about 1% of the total assets. - Other non-current assets related to the guarantees of both TiGenix NV and TiGenix SAU for rental of buildings, the deposit for the guarantee of the second soft loan of Madrid Network, long-term receivable from Pharmacell related to the last tranche of the sale of our Dutch manufacturing facility subsidiary in 2014, receivable from Spanish Tax Authorities for the R&D activities developed in 2014 and to be collected in 2017 and long-term interest payment of convertible bonds in escrow account representing in total 4.8 million euros or 6% of the total assets. - Inventories related to the stock of TiGenix SAU, for about 0.5% of the total assets. - Trade and other receivables that have increased from 1.7 million euros in 2014 to 3.0 million euros due to Coretherapix' grants to be collected and the increase of VAT receivables as a result of higher operating expenses, for about 4% of the total assets. - Other current financial assets related to interests on convertible bonds to be paid on short term and maintained in an escrow account, representing 3% of the total assets. - Total equity of 13.1 million euros, for 17% of the total balance sheet at December 31, 2015.
+- Cash and cash equivalents of 78.0 million euros, for about 57% of the total assets. - Intangible assets of 46.6 million euros, mainly the fair value of the intangible assets out of the acquisition of TiGenix SAU (25.6 million euros) and the intangible assets as a result of Coretherapix acquisition (18.1 million euros), for about 34% of the total assets. - Tangible assets of 1.6 million euros, mainly related to the leasehold improvements of the Spanish offices and the works to increase the manufacturing capacity in TiGenix SAU, for about 1% of the total assets. - Other non-current assets relate to the guarantees of both TiGenix NV and TiGenix SAU for rental of buildings, a deposit for the guarantee of the second soft loan of Madrid Network and deposits for the Retos soft loans received in Coretherapix, and the cash receivables from the Spanish Tax Authorities for the R&D activities developed in 2015 and to be collected in 2018 up to 2.2 million euros or 3% of the total assets. - Inventories related to the stock of TiGenix SAU, for about 0.2% of the total assets. - Trade and other receivables have decreased from 3.0 million euros in 2015 to 2.7 million euros mainly due to the application of the monthly recollection of the VAT in Belgium as from 2016, partially offset by the increase in the receivables of TiGenix NV due to the termination agreement with Sobi.
+Weight of trade and other receivables amounts up to 2% of the total assets. - Other current financial assets mainly relate to interests on convertible bonds to be paid on short term and maintained in an escrow account, representing 1% of the total assets.

+Total equity of 78.7 million euros, for 58% of the total balance sheet at December 31, 2016.